avinashreddy02/AzureMLCap/starter_file/README.md

 ## Automated ML <a name="automl"></a>
 While setting up the AutomL run we first need to define the automl configuration which has different parameters like task type whether it's regression or classification and label column, primary metric, and number of cross validations

-for this experiment i have selected regression as the task, Price as the label column, and for regression task normalized mean absolute error actually generalizes the model better so i have selected that and i have defined the timout minutes based on the common practices here are the automl settings i have selected for the automl run
+For this experiment i have selected regression as the task, Price as the label column, and for regression task normalized mean absolute error actually generalizes the model better so i have selected that and i have defined the timout minutes based on the common practices here are the automl settings i have selected for the automl run
 ```
 automl_settings = {